Schmell/BlwMe/README.md

 Then go to **Racing.html** and that should populte the indexedDB (you may have to refresh).
 You can use chrome dev tools under the application tab to see the database and localStorage items

+I have a github page set up for this at https://Schmell.github.io/BlwMe/www, but you will need to download one of the suggested files from the repo in the blw folder

 <hr/>
 Select a race to begin editing (Dark colored are races that have been sailed).
 I recommend using Race 3 to start